YOU CAN HELP STOP FRAUD - Anonymous, Confidential - (518) 295-8125

 An impermissible conflict of interest is a conflict of interest where the Interested Person cannot place the interest of the organization or the interest of the individuals we serve ahead of their personal interests.

-Anyone may report their compliance concern(s) confidentially to the Schoharie County ARC’s Compliance Ethics Line.
+Anyone may report their compliance concern(s) confidentially to the Schoharie Arc's Compliance Ethics Line.
 The Compliance Ethics telephone number is 518-295-8125.
-Callers to the Compliance Hotline may make reports anonymously.
+Callers to the Ethics Line may make reports anonymously.